Announcements

 Feb.
 10, 2025

 We are excited to announce changes to the policy formerly known as Course Fee Courtesy, beginning with the Fall 2025 semester.
 Key updates: the new policy name, Tuition Benefit Program, provides greater clarity and aligns with naming conventions used by peer institutions; the credit limit for the benefit has been increased to a maximum of 134 credits or until the first bachelor's degree is completed. elimination of the five-year waiting period for all full-time employees; updated language throughout.
+Read about the policy, which the Board of Trustees approved on Feb.
+7, 2025.

 Teresa Mastin Appointed Vice Provost and Associate Vice President for Faculty and Academic Staff Affairs